Preparing for breastfeeding during pregnancy

-This section below contains affiliate links.
-I may make a small commission if you purchase after clicking on my links at no additional cost to you.
+This post contains affiliate links.
+If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

 The class is just $19 so be sure to check it out!
 Check out my interview with the Milkology creator and get more details on the class.

 Even if you plan to be a stay at home mom and exclusively breastfeed you will almost certainly need to pump at some point.
 So get your pump and know how to use it.
 Check out this great ebook Pumping 101 for tips and tricks to get you ready to pump.

-3. Know what breastfeeding support groups are available to you.
+#3 – Know what breastfeeding support groups are available to you.
 Your local La Leche League can point you in the right direction.

-4. Have the number of an IBCLC.
+#4 – Have the number of an IBCLC.
 They often lead breastfeeding support groups as well.
 Make sure they are an IBCLC, not just a regular lactation consultant.

-5. Join a Facebook breastfeeding group.
+#5 – Join a Facebook breastfeeding group.
 That way if you have a problem at 2 am or just need ladies to chat with while you’re up feeding your baby you’ll have someone to talk to.

-6. Educate your husband, boyfriend, partner, friend, whoever will be supporting you in those early weeks.
+#6 – Educate your husband, boyfriend, partner, friend, whoever will be supporting you in those early weeks.
 Having someone else on the same page will be essential.
 Milkology and/or Pumping 101 are perfect as he can get all the information without feeling uncomfortable being in an actual class!

-7. Never quit on a bad day.
+#7 – Never quit on a bad day.
 You will see this as a mantra in online breastfeeding groups.
 There will be rough days where you want to throw in the towel.
 Sometimes weaning early is the right choice, but don’t make that decision on a bad day…wait until you have a clearer head.